If you’re looking to rent your house or apartment, it is essential to do it safely and efficiently.

 Before signing the contract, carefully review all the terms and conditions with the tenants and address any questions or concerns.

-Remember that a solid and clear rental contract is essential to protect your interests and ensure a smooth landlord-tenant relationship.
+Remember that a solid and clear rental contract is essential to protecting your interests and ensuring a smooth landlord-tenant relationship.

 8. Managing tenant relations

 Once the tenants move into your property, it’s essential to establish and maintain a healthy relationship with them.

 Foster open and clear communication from the beginning and set clear expectations regarding payments, maintenance, and any other relevant matters.

 Respond promptly to tenant requests and issues, and ensure they feel valued and heard.
 Maintain detailed records of all communications and financial transactions related to the rental property.